Papa co-founder lands seed funding for a second swing in eldercare: UpsideHōM – TechCrunch

-Jake Rothstein spent nearly six years scaling Papa, a Miami-based company that offers care and companionship to seniors.
+Jake Rothstein is the co-founder of Papa, a Miami-based company that offers care and companionship to seniors.
 The business, which pairs elderly Americans with uncertified-yet-vetted pals, helps offer casual services, such as technology support, grocery delivery or even a fun conversation.
 It has raised upwards of $91 million in venture capital to date.

-The company gave Rothstein a deeper look into the priorities of older adults and families as they go through the aging journey.
-And while Papa was about meeting the elderly where they are, it seems that a few years in, the co-founder began to think of a more complex question: What if “where they are” isn’t as supportive as it should be 24/7?
+While Rothstein left day to day responsibilities at Papa in 2017, his experience there gave him a deeper look into the priorities of older adults and families as they go through the aging journey.
+While Papa was about meeting the elderly where they are, the co-founder began to think of a more complex question: What if “where they are” isn’t as supportive as it should be 24/7?

-Rothstein left Papa in January 2020 to launch a more modern take on senior living communities.
+After a stint at another tech company, Rothstein launched a more modern take on senior living communities in January 2020, alongside co-worker turned co-founder Peter Badgley.
 UpsideHōM is a fully managed, tech-enabled living space for older adults in the United States.
-After Rothstein and his co-founder Peter Badgley completed a year of beta testing, the duo announced today that they have raised a $2.25 million seed round for UpsideHōM, led by Triple Impact Capital and Freestyle Capital, with participation from Techstars.
+After a year of beta testing, the duo announced today that they have raised a $2.25 million seed round for UpsideHōM, led by Triple Impact Capital and Freestyle Capital, with participation from Techstars.

-Alongside the funding, UpsideHōM announced its next big bet, dubbed a relaunch, that will sit atop its fully furnished apartments that sit throughout Raleigh, Atlanta, Jacksonville, Tampa and South Florida: a software platform to take out all the clutter from move-in and maintenance.
+Alongside the funding, UpsideHōM announced its next big bet, dubbed a relaunch, that will sit atop furnished and furnished apartments that sit throughout Raleigh, Atlanta, Jacksonville, Tampa and South Florida: a software platform to take out all the clutter from move-in and maintenance.
 The platform will give residents one spot to chat with their house manager, pay bills and access perks such as on-demand tech support, house-keeping and companion visits thanks to a partnership with Papa.
 The company also offers add-on services and amenities, including freshly prepared meals, grocery delivery, fitness programming and accompanied transportation.

 Part of UpsideHōM’s focus is in creating personalized solutions.
 Elders are diverse in age, needs and financial circumstances — which means the turnkey solution needs to be easily adaptable to service needs when they pop up.
 The company needs to be careful though: It can’t offer traditional caregiver services due to state by state compliance; instead Rothstein describes the offerings as supportive services, not in replacement of health assistant caregivers.

-Note: Editor’s note: A previous version of this story wrote that Rothstein had spent six years scaling Papa.
-This is incorrect.
-He left in 2017 but remains an investor in the company.